 I created rhubarb etc. to give these wonderful women, like you, a beautiful place to spend some ‘me time’ on the internet, ’cause you know there’s a lot of ugly out there. rhubarb etc. is a magazine, full of entertainment, encouragement, wit, the occasional nugget of wisdom and, hopefully, a smidge of empowerment.

 Among my favourite words to live by is this quote by author, Jennifer Crusie.
 “Feel no guilt.
 Getting married and giving birth does not mean that you have sold your life away to perfectly healthy people who can get their own damn socks.”

 I’m all for a gentle, guilt-free life, with a little adventure, a lot of humour and a great deal of joy.

 My credentials?
 Nothing more than – Been there.
 Done that.
 Didn’t get a T-shirt but, the kid’s okay.
 We made a few mistakes along the way, but we survived, and we all get along just fine.
 Oh, and under my kitchen sink?
 Chaos, but no one seems any the worse for wear.

-If you like Rhubarb etc., you might also enjoy, Finding the Me in Time: The ABCs of finding a little ‘me time’ in your day.
-It’s a charming little book, penned by me and available on Amazon.com.
+If you like rhubarb etc., you might also enjoy, Finding the Me in Time: The ABCs of finding a little me time in your day.
+It’s a charming little book, penned by me.
 A perfect gift just for you, or maybe a friend, too.
 And now, a companion book for those in the next wonderful phase, Finding the Strength in Me: The ABCs of living your next chapter.
 Both are available on Amazon.